Fairbanks Hotels

-For a relatively small town in a far northern location, you may not expect the quality of Fairbanks lodging to be as high as it is.
-But come visit: Fairbanks hotels feature lots of amenities, attentive service, and unique touches to make your stay here memorable.
-First, you’ll want to decide whether to stay Downtown or near the Airport and Chena River.
+For a relatively small town in a far northern location, the quality of Fairbanks lodging is impressive.
+Fairbanks hotels feature lots of amenities, attentive service, and unique touches to make your stay here memorable.
+Hotels are clustered in two main areas; Downtown, or near the Fairbanks Airport and Chena River.
+We've also noted which hotels are open year-round vs. summer only.

 Fairbanks Airport & Chena River Hotels